MicrosoftDocs/azure-devops-docs/docs/user-guide/devops-alm-overview.md

 ![Continuous planning and delivery](_img/features/alm-devops-continuous-planning-delivery-code-test-analytics.png)

-VSTS and Azure cloud services help remove barriers between teams, encourage collaboration, and improve the flow of value to your customers.
+Azure DevOps Services and Azure cloud services help remove barriers between teams, encourage collaboration, and improve the flow of value to your customers.
 Or, use our on-premises server, Team Foundation Server (TFS), when you want to maintain your data within your network.

 Both options are enterprise-ready, supporting teams of any size, from tens to thousands.
-VSTS provides a scalable, reliable, and globally available hosted service.
+Azure DevOps Services provides a scalable, reliable, and globally available hosted service.
 It is backed by a 99.9% SLA, monitored by our 24-7 operations team, and available in local data centers around the world.

 Also, you can quickly expand the power of these tools through integration with other services and tools using service hooks and extensions.

-For the key differences between TFS and VSTS, see [About VSTS and Team Foundation Server](about-vsts-tfs.md).
+For the key differences between TFS and Azure DevOps Services, see [About Azure DevOps Services and Team Foundation Server](about-vsts-tfs.md).

 ## Get started in the cloud or on-premises